-I had been thinking about this for a while in my life, and how I did not want to consume loads of stuff and I just wanted to simplify my life.
+I had seen this word “minimalist” being talked about for a while and I was interested in how this could impact my life.
+I had been thinking about this for a while in my life, and how I did not want to consume loads of stuff and I just wanted to simplify my life, so I thought about the steps to becoming a minimalist.
 Basically I want to focus on other aspects of my life and not what I consume.

-Therefore, I began looking and researching and found this word “minimalist” being thrown around.
+Therefore, I began looking and researching into a “minimalist lifestyle”.
 So I checked it out to make sure that it was 100% for me.
 I of course realised that it was and this was something that I want to integrate into my life especially for the future.

 What does being a minimalist entail?